 Based on the results of the blood and urine tests, the GP will advise you if you would need additional supplement other than the usual pregnancy supplements.
 In Australia, it is common to be low in Vitamin D due to being mostly indoors during the cold seasons.
 You may be asked to take a Vitamin D supplement.

-What you need to know about pregnancy care in Australia
+What you generally need to know about pregnancy care in Australia

-- You cannot choose your OB or hospital.
+- If you choose public health exclusively (i.e. no health insurance), you cannot choose your OB or hospital.

 - Your hospital of birth depends on where you live.
 The term commonly used is ‘catchment area’.
 You must live in a hospital’s catchment area to be referred to that hospital.
 And you will see and be checked up with midwives and doctors that are available in that hospital.